-Dana Offenbach is an award winning Producer and member of the prestigious Producers Guild of America and New York Women in Film & Television.
-Her films have won Best Narrative Feature, Best Screenplay, Best of Festival, World Premiere Honors, and an NAACP Nomination for Outstanding Independent Feature.
+Dana Offenbach is an award winning Writer, Producer & Director and member of the prestigious Producers Guild of America and New York Women in Film & Television.
+Her films have won Best Narrative Feature, Best Screenplay, Best of Festival, World Premiere Honors, Honorable Mention, and an NAACP Nomination for Outstanding Independent Feature.

-Prior to that she independently produced and distributed in a groundbreaking partnership with AMC Theaters, Qasim Basir’s MOOZ-lum, starring Danny Glover, Evan Ross, Nia Long, Roger Guinevere Smith and Dorian Missick.
-She & Qasim secured independent theatrical distribution in Canada, the UK, Dubai, and Kuwait, as well as DVD, television and digital distribution.
-She also produced the renowned artist Jessie J’s highly viewed music video “CRAZY ABOUT YOU”, the featured song in the Academy Award-nominated film, “Silver Linings Playbook.”
+In 2011 in a groundbreaking partnership with AMC Theaters, Dana independently distributed Qasim Basir’s MOOZ-lum which she produced.
+The film starred Danny Glover, Evan Ross, Nia Long, Roger Guinevere Smith and Dorian Missick.
+She secured independent theatrical distribution in Canada, the UK, Dubai, and Kuwait, as well as DVD, television and digital distribution.
+CinemaStreet Pictures now has a “direct to theater” relationship with AMC Independent due to success of this effort.

 Dana has produced in India, Brazil, Ireland and South Africa.

 For more information please visit: